joordy/browser-technologies-2021/docs/opdracht2/badConnection.md

 ### **2. Put JavaScript at the bottom of your page**

-When putting your JavaScript source link below the HTML, it will first load the HTML page, so the user gets a faster loading time of this file.
+When putting your JavaScript source link below the HTML, it will first render the HTML page, so the user gets a faster loading time of this file.
 This ensures that the user can already see some content, while the rest is still loading.

 ```html
 <!DOCTYPE html>